JohnRankin5/DOPS_Lab_Survey_Processor/README.md

 ```bash
 python main.py
 ```

+Make sure you are in the src directory

 1. Click **Upload File** → select your CSV file.
 2. Click **Everyone** → compute scores for all participants.
 3. When the GUI closes, a Save dialog will appear → choose where to save the final CSV.